Pannonia: Under the Antonines

 In 168, Marcus and Verus returned to Aquileia and set up their base there.
 The Marcomanni and Quadi broke through the border and the Alps' crosses, besieging the city and burning the small town of Opitergium.
 The peak of the Antonine Plague in the peninsula was at this time, causing Verus's death.
 The next years' heavy fighting resulted in the death of governor of Moesia Superior and Dacia Claudius Fronto and praetorian prefect Macrinius Vindex.
 Claudius Pompeianus and future-emperor Pertinax returned part of the spoils taken by the enemy and led the offensive starting from 172.
 Against severe losses, the Romans forced first the Quadi, then the Marcomanni to surrender (172–173), while the military emphasis shifted to the Iazyges.
-Despite the winter incursion of the Iazyges was crushed (173-174), the Quadi overthrew their Roman-installed king and started to support the nomads.
+Although the winter incursion of the Iazyges was crushed (173-174), the Quadi overthrew their Roman-installed king and started to support the nomads.
 While the two nations tried to negotiate, Marcus eventually defeated both of them in separate campaigns.

 The second phase of the war started in 177.
 The attacking barbarians were kept in check, with Marcus and his son, the newly acclaimed Commodus coming to Pannonia.
 A decisive campaign by Tarrutenius Paternus in 179 convinced the Iazyges to make peace.
 In the same year, the land of the Danubian Germans was occupied by a force Cassius Dio claims to be 40,000 men—the number of soldiers stationed in Pannonia Inferior and Pannonia Superior combined.
 Control over tribes was taken over by prefects.
 Valerius Maximianus, born in Pannonia, was an important general here.
 Any possible plans with the creation of two new provinces—Marcomannia and Sarmatia—were aborted after the death of Marcus in 180.
 Commodus returned to the old border and client system, to which new residents were seemingly willing to join.
 As the barbarians pillaged during the war, taking cattle and captives away en masse, the destruction and loss of life in Pannonia was huge.